rubenwardy/minetest_modding_book/_en/players/formspecs.md

     tiles = {"mymod_rightclick.png"},
     groups = {cracky = 1},
     after_place_node = function(pos, placer)
         -- This function is run when the chest node is placed.
         -- The following code sets the formspec for chest.
         -- Meta is a way of storing data onto a node.

         local meta = minetest.get_meta(pos)
         meta:set_string("formspec",
-                "size[5,5]"..
+                "formspec_version[3]" ..
+                "size[5,5]" ..
-                "label[1,1;This is shown on right click]"..
+                "label[1,1;This is shown on right click]" ..
                 "field[1,2;2,1;x;x;]")
     end,
     on_receive_fields = function(pos, formname, fields, player)
+        if fields.quit then
+            return
-        if(fields.quit) then return end
+        end

         print(fields.x)
     end
 })